Your browser is not optimized for viewing this website.

 with Matt Somers

-The curriculum is delivered in a hands-on format, including the practice of the skills through building a shed and once a month field trips to industry partners and job sites.
+The curriculum is delivered in a hands-on format, including the practice of the skills through building projects and once a month field trips to industry partners and job sites.
 Further some of the topics also earn an industry recognized credential (IRC).

 Instructor Information: